Business owners – COVID-19 emergency support measures

 A student is eligible based on the following criteria:

 - They are a Canadian citizen, permanent resident, person registered as an Indian under the Indian Act, or a protected person under section 95(2) of the Immigration and Refugee Protection Act.
-This suggests that international students are not currently eligible for the CESB.

 - Enrolled, at any time between December 1, 2019 and August 31, 2020, in a post-secondary educational program that leads to a degree, diploma or certificate; or